-In November 2016, we entered into a collaboration under our Innovative Access Program with VIB vzw, or VIB, an inflammation research center in Ghent, Brussels, to develop antibodies against Galectin-10, the protein of Charcot-Leyden Crystals, which play a major role in severe asthma and the persistence of mucus plugs, including ARGX-118.
+In November 2016, we entered into a collaboration under our Immunology Innovation Program with VIB vzw, or VIB, an inflammation research center in Ghent, Brussels, to develop antibodies against Galectin-10, the protein of Charcot-Leyden Crystals, which play a major role in severe asthma and the persistence of mucus plugs, including ARGX-118.
 Under the terms of the agreement, we and VIB jointly developed antibodies against Galectin-10 using our proprietary suite of technologies.
 Upon successful completion of this initial research, we exercised an exclusive option to license the program and assumed responsibility for further development and commercialization.
-Under this agreement, including a November 2018 amendment, we are obligated to make milestone payments upon the occurrence of certain development milestones (up to an aggregate of $\{4,025,000\}$), commercialization milestones (up to an aggregate of $\{4,025,000\}$), commercialization milestones (up to an aggregate of convenience upon 90 days prior written notice.
+Under this agreement, including a November 2018 amendment, we are obligated to make milestone payments upon the occurrence of certain development milestones (up to an aggregate of €4.0 million), commercialization milestones (up to an aggregate of €11.0 million) and pay tiered royalties on net sales in the low single digits.
+We may terminate this agreement for convenience upon 90 days prior written notice.
 This agreement is also subject to mutual termination for material breach, insolvency or certain patent challenges and automatically expires upon the expiration of VIB's licensed patent rights.

-Our Exclusive License with the University of Texas (NHance® and ABDE G^{TM})
+Our Exclusive License with the University of Texas (NHance® and ABDEGTM)

 In February 2012, we entered into an exclusive license with The Board of Regents of The University of Texas System, or UoT, for use of certain patents rights relating to the NHance® platform, for any use worldwide.
-The agreement was amended on December 23, 2014 to also include certain additional patent rights relating to the $ABDEG^{TM}$ platform.
+The agreement was amended on December 23, 2014 to also include certain additional patent rights relating to the ABDEGTM platform.

 Upon commercialization of any of our products that use the in-licensed patent rights, we will be obligated to pay UoT a percentage of net sales as a royalty until the expiration of any patents covering the product.
 This royalty varies with net sales volume and is subject to an adjustment for royalties we receive from a sublicensee of our rights under this agreement, but in any event does not exceed 1%.
 In addition, we must make annual license maintenance payments to UoT until termination of the agreement.
 We have assumed certain development and commercial milestone payment obligations and must report on our progress in achieving product sales on a quarterly basis.
 The maximum milestone payments we would be required to make is approximately \$0.5 million in total.
-Through December 31, 2019, we have paid UoT an aggregate of \$0.75 million, which includes reimbursement for UoT's patent prosecution and maintenance costs and development milestones on products using the in-licensed patent rights.
-We also have certain diligence requirements with respect to development and commercialization of products which use the in-licensed patent rights.
+Through December 31, 2020, we have paid UoT an aggregate of \$0.8 million, which includes reimbursement for UoT's patent prosecution and maintenance costs and development milestones on products using the in-licensed patent rights.
+We also have diligence requirements with respect to development and commercialization of products which use the inlicensed patent rights.

-Under the terms of the license, we have the right to grant sublicenses to third parties, subject to certain restrictions.
+Under and subject to the terms of the license, we may grant sublicenses to third parties.
 If we receive any non-royalty income in connection with such sublicenses, we must pay UoT a percentage of such income varying from low-middle single digits to middle-upper single digits depending on the nature of the sublicense.
 Such fees are waived if a sublicensee agrees to pay the milestone payments as set forth in our agreement with UoT.